 The responsible practice of research within SETU Waterford is clearly described by this document.

-The document outlines the Institute's code of research conduct.
+Currently under review for SETU> The document outlines the Institute's code of research conduct.
 Seeking knowledge, and imparting this knowledge, are fundamental functions of higher education.
 It follows from the right to pursue knowledge that researchers working under the auspices of SETU Waterford1 have a moral obligation to society as well as an obligation to the university to perform proper (ethically conducted) research and to communicate its outputs to their peers and, as appropriate, to the wider general community.

 SETU Waterford embraces the traditional principles of academic freedom and recognises that members of university community, whether working collaboratively or individually, shall have, within the law, the freedom to question and test received wisdom, to put forward new ideas and to state controversial or unpopular opinions.

 Open Research and sharing of knowledge is core to the ethos of the university.

 This policy concerns published research (research paper, book chapter, monograph, dataset, software, or other artefact) that has one or more SETU Waterford-affiliated authors.
 This affiliation applies to any member of staff who is research active, or any member of the student body, whether they are postgraduate or undergraduate.